mamahara/tacx-webapp-assignment/README.md

 Functionality:
 1. Web application: The springboot application is only for demonstration purpose and it has very minimal functionality as of now.
 Application signup and login functionality is working and a CRUD functionalities have been implemented.
 It needs many improvement to link the backends.
 2. Terraform: Terraform scripts has a module to create the required infrastructure.
 It provisions below resources.
+Terraform scripts also can be run manually from any plance where azure cli is there or below environment variables are set.

    i.
 A resource group for all the resources.

    ii.
 A storage account if backup is enabled for webapps.